DOCUMENTARY FILM IN THE PUBLIC INTEREST

 WE’RE BUILDING A STRONGER, MORE RESILIENT FIELD

-The Documentary Film in the Public Interest (DFPI) program is administered by the Shorenstein Center on Media, Politics and Public Policy at Harvard University’s Kennedy School of Government.
-The Initiative’s activities are designed to cross bridges between thinking and acting.
+The Documentary Film in the Public Interest (DFPI) program is administered by the Shorenstein Center on Media, Politics and Public Policy at Harvard Kennedy School.
+The initiative’s activities are designed to cross bridges between thinking and acting.
 We bring together practitioners, thought leaders, journalists, and filmmakers to drive new research, innovation, and provocation around issues in the documentary field.

 Learn More